BeezyEurope/eslint-config-beezy/README.md

 }
 ```

-Also add the extends to your `package.json`:
+Also extend the prettier config to your `package.json`:

 ```javascript
 {